I work with social change advocates to make our world a more just place while spreading beauty and joy.

 In 2018, I completed a year-long consultancy with the Center for Court Innovation & Mayor’s Office to End Domestic and Gender-Based Violence to support re-envisioning New York City’s abusive partner intervention programs.
 The City recently launched “Interrupting Violence at Home” to provide community-based services outside the criminal legal system.
 You can read Seeding Generations: New Strategies Towards Services for People Who Abuse, the full report on my research and systems change advocacy.

-I currently develop and lead trainings on cultural responsivity in the courts with the Asian Pacific Islander Institute on Gender-Based Violence, provide anti-racist trainings for educators with the Center for Racial Justice in Education, and spearhead policy advocacy convenings on economic security for advocates working to end gender violence with the Women of Color Network.
+I have developed and led trainings on cultural responsivity in the courts with the Asian Pacific Islander Institute on Gender-Based Violence, provided anti-racist trainings for educators with the Center for Racial Justice in Education, and spearheaded policy advocacy convenings on economic security for advocates working to end gender violence with the Women of Color Network.

 For nearly eight years, I served as the executive director of Sakhi for South Asian Women.
 Through my leadership, I enabled increased language access in New York State and enhanced approaches to ending violence.
 I have been asked to provide expert commentary on violence against women and/or the South Asian community in interviews conducted by CNN, WABC in New York City, New York Times, New York Newsday, WNYC, and a range of ethnic broadcast and print media including GEO TV, India Abroad, Indian TV, New Delhi TV, SONY, and TV Asia.